peltona/rsp_model/README.md

-# ProVerif models of the Consumer Remote SIM Provisioning (RSP) Protocol
+# ProVerif models of the consumer Remote SIM Provisioning (RSP) Protocol
-Remote SIM provisioning (RSP) for consumer devices is a protocol for downloading the mobile subscriber credentials to a secure element in the mobile device, so that they can be used for authentication between the device and mobile network.
+Remote SIM provisioning (RSP) for consumer devices is a protocol for downloading the mobile subscriber credentials to a secure element in the mobile device to be used for authentication between the device and the mobile network.

-The RSP specification supports two different approaches to profile ordering and download initialization: (1) default server, and (2) activation code.
+The RSP specification supports two profile ordering and download initialization approaches: (1) the default server approach and (2) the activation code (ac) approach.
 The ProVerif models in this directory model and analyze both approaches.

 ## Naming convention
 ```